 A standard recipe makes about 24-30 eggs depending on size.
 Use a small cookie scoop for consistent portions.
 They make excellent homemade Easter gifts in cellophane bags.

-No Bake Peanut Butter Eggs Easy
+Easy No-Bake Easter Peanut Butter Eggs

 Ingredients